Skip to main content

 • Detailed history — when it started, what makes it better or worse, what you've already tried

-• Focused exam of the orthopedic — range of motion, stability, strength, specific provocation tests
+• Focused exam of the affected area — range of motion, stability, strength, specific provocation tests

 Schedule your evaluation with a trusted Greater Los Angeles orthopedic expert today.